18F/usps-proxy/README.md

 ## Why?

 - The USPS API is XML-based.
-This makes is JSON-accessible.
+This gem makes it JSON-accessible.
 - Keep API keys completely secret
 - Monitor and throttle client-side requests to USPS's servers (tbd)